 Exploratory Data Analysis | First Step to Predictive Model Development

 Mosaic follows the CRISP-DM process for most analytics project.
 An exploratory data analysis (EDA) is critical to understanding the data, evaluating potential new sources, and getting data ready for predictive modeling.
 After spending time with stakeholders, Mosaic’s data scientists looked for anomalies, identified trends, visualized the data, and began feature engineering to get the data ready for a predictive model.
 Some EDA results were no surprise, such as the fact that trials rated as more complex were more likely to experience startup delays.
-Others were unexpected, such a demonstration via hierarchical regression analysis that variations in recruitment performance depended more on differences in trials than in sites or investigators.
+Others were unexpected, such as a demonstration via hierarchical regression analysis that variations in recruitment performance depended more on differences in trials than in sites or investigators.
 The off-the-shelf forecasting tool only used site data when building forecasts, suggesting an opportunity for improvement.
 Another such predictive pharma analytics opportunity revealed itself during EDA when the distribution of startup delays was found to differ substantially from the distribution assumed by default in the off-the-shelf tool, as shown in the figure below.

 Improving Accuracy of Trial Recruitment Forecasts